About David

 From Peter Cropper and Roger Bigley, David gained a life-long obsession with chamber music, and was described by former Lindsay Quartet ‘cellist Bernard Gregor-Smith as a ‘born chamber music player.’
 From Martin Milner, who led the Halle Orchestra for 28 years (including its time under the direction of Sir John Barbirolli), David gained an instinctive leadership style, and, although Milner was a Lancastrian, his down-to-earth and practical approach to the daily business of being a musician (to say little of the teaching of technique and style) fitted naturally with David’s proud and partisan Yorkshire heritage!
 At university, David was mentored by many, but most notably Anthony Bennett, Alan Brown, and Peter Hill, whilst Clive Brown kindled a proselytizing zeal to advocate for romantic performing practices.
 Indeed, although posthumously and via incomplete surviving evidence, David’s most profound influence was the Hungarian violinist Joseph Joachim (1831 - 1907) whose motto, ‘Frei aber einsam’ (free but lonesome) aptly encapsulates David’s independent tendencies!

 After a brief dalliance with the prospect of undertaking work outside music, David began at the University of Sheffield in 1992 reading modern history, switching to the BMus in 1993, from which he gained a solid, versatile, and relevant musical grounding.
 Owing to the influence of Colin Lawson, he embarked upon a research MMus in 1995, resulting in a PhD in 2000 studying nineteenth-century performing practices under Clive Brown.
 David was maintained throughout his postgraduate studies by coveted British Academy funding.
+In 1996 he married Ruth, a pianist, organist, instrumental teacher, and desktop music publisher.
+Ruth has acted as copy editor, proof-reader, IT assistant and many other things, as well as a Partner in their teaching business, Milsom School of Music.

 David is also a founder member of liturgical choir, Sheffield Chamber Choir, and a member of the choir of St John’s Church, Ranmoor, Sheffield (which has a vibrant cathedral style and standard music department).